Curious4Tech/azure-arc-aws-connector/README.md

 ![image](https://github.com/user-attachments/assets/ccca99a5-b54a-4a1a-8ae3-23e47acc599c)

- - Your stack creation is in progress it will few minutes to fully be created.
+ - Your stack creation is in progress, it will take few minutes to fully be created.

 ![image](https://github.com/user-attachments/assets/b9573adf-a471-4cea-988f-1ef780aed6c4)